-Pittsburgh, Pennsylvania April 14, 2021
+Pittsburgh, Pennsylvania April 20, 2022

-2020 Financial Statements Management's Discussion and Analysis
+2021 Financial Statements Management's Discussion and Analysis

-The Pittsburgh Water and Sewer Authority (Authority) comparative 2020 and 2019 fiscal year financial statements enclosed have been conformed to meet the requirements of Governmental Accounting Standards Board (GASB) Statement No. 34, "Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments."
+The Pittsburgh Water and Sewer Authority's (Authority) comparative 2021 and 2020 fiscal year financial statements enclosed have been conformed to meet the requirements of Governmental Accounting Standards Board (GASB) Statement No. 34, "Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments."
 The financial statements incorporate three basic statements: The Statements of Net Position, the Statements of Revenues, Expenses, and Changes in Net Position, and the Statements of Cash Flows.